Algafix/OSNMA/README.md

 None of these optimizations imply trial-and-error on the verification process, any authentication failure should be assumed as spoofing.
 If you see several authentication failures in a non-spoofing scenario, feel free to report it on the Issues page of GitHub.

+A web visualization of OSNMAlib can be found at [OSNMAmon.eu](https://osnmamon.eu/).
+This web view uses live aggregated data from [galmon](https://github.com/berthubert/galmon), therefore it should not be seen as *receiver* but more like a general status of OSNMA.
+Note that this web display is in beta and is subject to known synchronization issues of the galmon network.

 If you are using data from the OSNMA Test Phase (before 2023-08-03 11:00), use the [OSNMA_Test_Phase_ICD branch](https://github.com/Algafix/OSNMA/tree/OSNMA_Test_Phase_ICD).

 Supports Python 3.8, 3.9, 3.10 and 3.11.
 Tested on Linux and Windows.